Certified Robustness via Dynamic Margin Maximization and Improved Lipschitz Regularization: Certified Radius Maximization (CRM)

 The right-hand side remaining positive for all $ i \neq y$ is a sufficient condition for the correct classification of $x+\delta$ as $y$.
 This sufficient condition yields a lower bound on $R(x,y;\theta)$ as follows,

 This lower bound is the pointwise minimum of logit differences normalized by their Lipschitz constants.
-By maximizing this lower bound, we can increase the certified radius.
-This lower bound is not differentiable everywhere, but similar to the logit margin, we can replace the $\min$ operator with its soft version using the scaled log-sum-exp function,
+This lower bound is not differentiable everywhere, but similar to the logit margin, we propose a smooth underapproximation of the $\min$ operator using scaled LSE:

 In addition to differentiability, another advantage of using this soft lower bound is that as opposed to $\underline{R}(x,y;\theta)$, which involves only two logits, the soft lower bound $\underline{R}_t^{soft}(x,y;\theta)$ includes all the logits, and hence, makes more effective use of information.